 Swimming is one of the most amazing exercises known to man.
 It works more muscles than we even know.
 One of the many benefits is the impact it has on your heart health.
 Swimming daily has been known to improve your general endurance and make your heart stronger.
-Swimming is also much easier on your joints than other exercises such as running and can greatly increase your mobility.
+Swimming is also much easier on your joints than other exercises such as running and can greatly increase the mobility of elderly men and women.
 This makes it an almost universal exercise for seniors everywhere.

 When some people hear “swimming” for an exercise, they immediately dismiss it because they never learned to swim as kids.
 This is a mistake.
 There are countless exercises that can be performed in the water.
 These exercises can be done in the shallow end of the pool.
 There are several water resistance exercises such as arm curls, calf raises, and leg swings.

 The idea of doing yoga can be intimidating to many seniors, especially men.
 But more and more the evidence shows that adding yoga to your fitness regimen can be seriously beneficial.
+In fact, yoga made our list of easy activities seniors can do to stay active at home.
 The first and most obvious benefit for seniors that practice is improved balance and stability in daily life, meaning fewer potential trip.
 It is very low stress on your bones and joints.
 It can actually improve the flexibility of your joints.

 Many people are not aware of the positive impact that yoga can have on your respiratory system.
 This is true especially in women.
 Practicing yoga regularly can really help you clear your mind.
 It provides tools that you need to deal with difficult mental struggles in life.